 Tabil is a blend of earthy coriander, aromatic garlic flakes, caraway seeds, and spicy chili.

 Use: add spice and warmth to meat dishes, and yogurt sauces.

-Za’atar this is a blend of spices and herbs that adds a savory citrusy flavor to your meals.
+Za’atar is a blend of spices and herbs that adds a savory citrusy flavor to your meals.
 Za’atar mixes vary from a base of thyme, toasted sesame seeds, and sumac.
 Additions of marjoram, oregano, and salt are also popular.

 This site contains general information about diet, health, fitness, and nutrition.
 This information should not be used to diagnose, treat, prevent, or cure any disease or condition.
 Please consult with your physician before using any dietary supplement or before beginning a diet or exercise program.